Skip to main content

 The queue:work command is excluded by default to avoid profiling the long-running worker process itself (individual jobs are profiled separately via queue profiling).

-Each command gets a span named console.{command} (e.g., console.migrate).
-The exit code is recorded as an attribute.
+Each command gets the span name artisan.
+The command name is recorded in the action attribute, and the exit code is recorded as an attribute.

 Custom attributes